cea-hpc/phobos/doc/admin_commands.md

 # put data using a raid1 layout
 phobos put --layout raid1 file.in obj123

-# put data using a simple alias
+# put data using a simple profile
-phobos put --alias simple file.in obj123
+phobos put --profile simple file.in obj123
 ```

 Layouts can have additional parameters.
 For now, the only additional parameter